Trail running

 Author's recommendation

-The start of the trail at the Col de la Forclaz is the perfect place for an ice cream after the run.
+The start of the circular trail at Col de la Forclaz is also the ideal place to enjoy a delicious ice cream after running.

 Technical information